TABLE OF CONTENTS

 Become a Master of Marijuana at Cannabis Training University

-Learn to use marijuana safely and legally for medical or recreational purposes by enrolling in the world's premier cannabis training institute.
+Learn to use marijuana safely and legally for medical or recreational purposes by enrolling in the world's premier marijuana school.
 Our complete instruction teaches you the science of marijuana in easy-to-understand language.

 Learn from the course content and supplemental e-books from industry veterans and high-definition videos of the industry’s top growers, lawyers, doctors, chefs, and budtenders.
 Start learning about marijuana at your own pace with affordable training from CTU.